hpn-bristol/5gclarity-Intent-NFVIaaS/README.md

 # Intent Engine Deployed in Bristol

-### This repository includes the Intent Engine developed through in the 5G-CLARITY Project and extended to support NFVIaaS deployment into the UC1 Narrative 1 and Narrative 2 to be run on Bristol.
+This repository includes the Intent Engine developed through in the 5G-CLARITY Project and extended to support NFVIaaS deployment into the UC1 Narrative 1 and Narrative 2 to be run on Bristol.

 ## Requirements

-### Computational Requirements for this deployment two Virtual Machines with 8 Gb RAN (Ideally) 40 Gb Hard Disk running the Ubuntu 18 or 20 Linux.
+Computational Requirements for this deployment two Virtual Machines with 8 Gb RAN (Ideally) 40 Gb Hard Disk running the Ubuntu 18 or 20 Linux.
-### B - VM1 - Intent Engine
+- VM1 - Intent Engine
-### C - VM2 - NFVO MANO
+- VM2 - NFVO MANO

 ## Steps for Deplopyment VM1
 1. Clone the Intent Engine.